Constitution of the Workers League (WL)

-(a) Any person who is resident in Australia, or is staying for a period of time, which agrees with the outline of the Prospectus, and is willing to work towards its aims, shall be eligible for membership of the organisation.
+(a) Any person who agrees with the outline of the Prospectus, and is willing to work towards its aims, shall be eligible for membership of the organisation.

 (b) Each applicant for membership of the organisation shall undergo a period of provisional membership.
 Provisional membership will continue for a minimum of six months, up to a maximum of 12 months, during which time other members can assess the suitability of the applicant for full membership, based on their activity for the organisation, and the development of their political understanding.

 Article 4.
 Rights and Obligations

-(a) All members have the right to take part in written and verbal discussions, while all Full financial members have the right to move motions, and to vote on proposals.
+(a) All members have the right to take part in written and verbal discussions, while all Full financial members have the right to move motions and to vote on proposals.

-(b) Members have the right to make comradely criticisms of the political decisions of the organisation, or of the actions of a particular member or members, in relation to the political tasks of the organisation.
+(b) Full financial members have the right to make comradely criticisms of the political decisions of the organisation, or of the actions of a particular member or members, in relation to the political tasks of the organisation.
 Where necessary, this should be done in the form of suggesting an alternative.

-(c) Members have the right to suggest a different course of action, or a different political orientation for the organisation, in relation to particular issues.
+(c) Full financial members have the right to propose a different course of action, or a different political orientation for the organisation, in relation to particular issues.